-Throughout 2023 there were several levels of communication provided to MCOs after their Year 4 submissions including:
+Throughout 2023 there were several levels of communication provided to MCOs after their Year 4 submissions and in preparation for their final submissions, including:

-- MCO-specific review findings for each PIP. - Conference calls with each MCO as needed to discuss the PIP review findings with key MCO staff assigned to each PIP topic. - Information to assist MCOs such as additional instructions regarding collection of the required PIs and considerations for expanding methodologies.
+- MCO-specific review findings for each PIP. - Conference calls with each MCO as needed to discuss the PIP review findings with key MCO staff assigned to each PIP topic. - Information to assist MCOs in preparing their final PIP submission, such as additional instructions regarding collection of the required PIs and considerations for expanding methodologies.